quic/sense/README.md

 ---

 <!-- Add some bullet points for what this repo provides-->
-`Sense`is an inference engine to serve powerful neural networks for action recognition, with a low computational footprint.
+`sense`is an inference engine to serve powerful neural networks for action recognition, with a low computational footprint.
 In this repository, we provide:
  - Two models out-of-the-box pre-trained on millions of videos of humans performing actions in front of, and interacting with, a camera.
 Both neural networks are small, efficient, and run smoothly in real time on a CPU.